Every question, in plain English.

 How do I earn points?

-One-shot actions like verifying your email, making your first deposit, following us on social.
-Plus milestone actions — first competition entry, first win, etc. See the live list on the Rewards page.
+One-shot actions like verifying your email and making your first deposit.
+Plus milestone actions: first competition entry, first win, etc. See the live list on the Rewards page.

 What can I spend points on?